-We offer two Doctor of Philosophy programs: a PhD in Gerontology and a PhD in the Biology of Aging.
+We offer two Doctor of Philosophy programs: a PhD in Gerontology and a PhD in Geroscience.
 Our school created the first gerontology PhD program in the world in 1989 and unveiled the first-ever biology of aging PhD program in 2014.
 The PhD is our crown jewel, the highest degree you can receive in gerontology anywhere.
 At the USC Leonard Davis School, we attract top students from around the globe.
 Balancing rigorous, high-level research training with leadership skills and scientific knowledge, graduates from our PhD programs enter the workforce with superb skills and experience.

 Our PhD Programs

 As a small school within a large research university, we ensure that our students receive rigorous, highly personalized educational experiences studying with some of the world’s leading experts in fields such as biology, neuroscience, psychology, sociology and public policy.

 Students learn about the physiology of human development and aging, examine social policies related to aging and study the neurological, psychological, behavioral, and sociological aspects of lifespan development.
 In this world-renowned Gerontology program, students work closely with a faculty mentor to discover and shape their own academic specialization.
 They publish their work in leading journals, participate in colloquia, present at international scientific meetings, acquire teaching experience, and develop a rich academic, personal, and professional network.

 Requirements: 60 Units of course work and at least four additional dissertation units.

 California State University Fullerton